Frequently Asked Questions

-This guide provides a step-by-step walkthrough for building a RedwoodJS application capable of scheduling and sending SMS reminders using the Sinch SMS API.
-We'll create a simple appointment reminder system where users can input appointment details, and the application will automatically schedule an SMS reminder to be sent via Sinch at a specified time before the appointment.
+Build a RedwoodJS application that schedules and sends SMS reminders using the Sinch SMS API.
+Create an appointment reminder system where users enter appointment details and the application automatically schedules an SMS reminder via Sinch at a specified time before the appointment.

-This solves the common need for automated, time-sensitive notifications without requiring complex background job infrastructure within the application itself, leveraging Sinch's built-in scheduling capabilities.
+This guide solves the common need for automated, time-sensitive notifications without requiring complex background job infrastructure.
+Instead, leverage Sinch's built-in

 Key Technologies: